Nursery Long Term Plan 2023-2024

 We kindly ask that you notify classroom staff if someone different is to collect your child at the end of the nursery session.
 If changes to pick-up arrangements change at the last minute, please ring the School Office and they will be able to communicate any changes to the Nursery team.
 Our priority is keeping your child safe and we will never allow your child to leave Nursery with someone different to whom we are expecting.

-We use Tapestry (online learning journal) to share some of those important learning moments with you at home.
+We use ClassDOJO (online learning journal) to share some of those important learning moments with you at home.
 You will be provided with sign-up details before your child starts with us.
 Please feel free to upload any key developments or learning experiences that your child has at home and with family so that we can build a fuller picture of their current abilities and interests.
 This information helps us to plan activities that reflect their current interests and stage of development.